Some of the most common questions that those who are researching and comparing ERP solutions have, has to do with prices.

 So, taking all of this into account (analysis, configuration, deployment, data migration, integration, customization, and training, etc) we could generalize that most companies will spend between $25-75k on their NetSuite implementation, but this always varies according to each company and its peculiarities.

-NetSuite Support cost
+NetSuite Pricing: Support cost

 NetSuite technical support is included for free with your NetSuite license subscription.